Desperate Lives: Home media

 Desperate Lives was released on DVD on April 21, 2010.

-Keyboard Cat meme
+In popular culture

+When hosting a 1994 episode of Saturday Night Live as the star of Mad About You, Helen Hunt showed clips of her earlier acting career during her opening monologue.
+This included the scene from Desperate Lives where her character jumps out the window.

 A Keyboard Cat video featuring clips from the film was uploaded to YouTube in 2009.
 However, it was later taken down for copyright reasons, because the video also contained the music video for "You Make My Dreams" by Hall & Oates.